 Are you a DePauw student who would like to reserve rooms at the Prindle Institute for an upcoming event?
 Read on for more information on using the building.
 Once you’ve read our guidelines, please fill out our student event application.
-If you have any questions, please contact Megan Havens (firstname.lastname@example.org).
+If you have any questions, please drop us a line at firstname.lastname@example.org.

 Guidelines for Student Events

 All events are expected to harmonize with the character and mission of the Prindle Institute for Ethics.
 Events may not create any hazard or impose any undue hardship on the Prindle Institute facilities, staff, or visitors.
 Events must conform to established regulations.
 Final decisions about building use rest solely at the discretion of the Prindle Institute.

 The Prindle Institute auditorium and conference rooms are available to all members of the DePauw community.
 We welcome all ethics-related programming including retreats, lectures, presentations and small-group discussions.
 Please schedule your event at the Prindle Institute at least 30 days prior to your event.